unblinking/www.tmpnote.com/index.md

 tmpNote is a simple text editor with undo/redo, cut/copy/paste/delete, select all, word wrap, line numbers, folding symbols, and Python syntax highlighting.

-tmpNote started as a project to learn [wxPython](http://www.wxpython.org/).
+tmpNote started in 2013 as a project to learn [wxPython](http://www.wxpython.org/).
+The source was first shared on GitHub in May 2014, and maintenance continues through today.
 If it can serve as an example for anyone else learning [Python](https://www.python.org/) or [wxPython](http://www.wxpython.org/) that is great.
 If you are looking for a text editor to actually use I recommend [Sublime Text](http://www.sublimetext.com/).

 ## Download